newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/check-site-requirements.md

 ---
 ### Safety Permits

-1. **Fire Prevention Permits:** Talk to your Fire Department to make sure your space is meeting requirements, like working sprinklers, extinguishers, and signage.
+1. **Fire Prevention Permits:** Talk to your fire department to make sure your space is meeting requirements, like working sprinklers, extinguishers, and signage.
-2. **Store Signage:** Speak to your local Zoning Office and Building/Construction Department to make sure the signage you're proposing is permitted.
+2. **Store Signage:** Speak to your local zoning office and building/construction department to make sure the signage you're proposing is permitted.
-3. **Construction Permits:** Check with your local government's Building/Construction Department for permit requirements prior to starting renovations.
+3. **Construction Permits:** Check with your local government's building/construction department for permit requirements prior to starting renovations.
 Find out the [requirements for a construction permit](https://business.nj.gov/pages/building-permits-and-inspections) at your site.
-4. **`Certificate of Occupancy or Approval|certificate-occupancy`:** Speak to your local Building/Construction Department to certify that your space is safe for occupancy.
+4. **`Certificate of Occupancy or Approval|certificate-occupancy`:** Speak to your local building/construction department to certify that your space is safe for occupancy.

 >**Once completed, you will know:**
 >